padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

-The "Configure geometry import" tool appears, see the figure below.
+The "Configure geometry import" window appears, see the figure below.